T-MavLabs/Droplet-SAGAR/README.md

    ```

 2. **Configure API URL** (optional):
-   - Create a `.env` file in the data-entry-software directory
+   - Create a `.env` file in the Droplet directory
    - Add: `REACT_APP_PROCESSING_API_URL=http://localhost:8000`
    - Default is `http://localhost:8000` if not specified